AshleyEMaloney/hydrogen_flux_model_v1.0/README.md

 A.E.
 Maloney, A.L.C.
 Shinneman, K. Hemeon, and J.P.
 Sachs (2016).
 Exploring lipid 2H/1H fractionation mechanisms in response to salinity with continuous cultures of the diatom Thalassiosira pseudonana.
 Organic Geochemistry. http://dx.doi.org/10.1016/j.orggeochem.2016.08.015

-There are 6 individual "Metabolic Parameter" scripts: use these for tinkering with with the model if you want to change alphas or flux porportionality assumptions since there is a mass balance check for each pool of hydrogen (if the fluxes into each pool do not equal the fluxes out of each pool than you have violated the steady-state assumption).
+There are 6 individual "Metabolic Parameter" scripts: use these for tinkering with with the model if you want to change alphas or flux proportionality assumptions since there is a mass balance check for each pool of hydrogen (if the fluxes into each pool do not equal the fluxes out of each pool than you have violated the steady-state assumption).
 A longer script is provided that was used for making the figures.
 Additionally there is a schematic to help illustrate what the model is doing and a "cheat sheet" to pair the flux numbers used in the script to each flux name from the paper.

 # Software
 Created using MatLab student version R2013a